swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 - When in grapheme cluster semantic mode, ranges of characters will test for membership using NFD form (or NFKD when performing caseless matching).
 This differs from how a `ClosedRange<Character>` would operate its `contains` method, since that depends on `String`'s `Comparable` conformance, but the decomposed comparison better aligns with the canonical equivalence matching used elsewhere in `Regex`.
 - A custom character class will match a maximum of one `Character` or `UnicodeScalar`, depending on the matching semantic level.
 This means that a custom character class with extended grapheme cluster members may not match anything while using scalar semantics.

-Inside regular expressions, custom classes are enclosed in square brackets `[...]`, and can be nested or combined using set operators like `&&`.
+Inside regexes, custom classes are enclosed in square brackets `[...]`, and can be nested or combined using set operators like `&&`.
 For more detail, see the [Run-time Regex Construction proposal][internals-charclass].

 With `RegexBuilder`'s `CharacterClass` type, you can use built-in character classes with ranges and groups of characters.
 For example, to parse a valid octodecimal number, you could define a custom character class that combines `.decimalDigit` with a range of characters.